korintic/AdobePhotoshopScripts/README.md

 ### UngroupNested

-Simple script that ungroups layers in nested groups inside the selected group and deletes the empty groups.
+Simple script that ungroups layers from nested groups inside the selected group and deletes the empty groups.

 ---